akka/akka-projection/docs/src/main/paradox/cassandra.md

 ## at-least-once

-The offset can be stored after the envelope has been processed and that gives at-least-once processing semantics.
+The offset is stored after the envelope has been processed and giving at-least-once processing semantics.
 This means that if the projection is restarted from previously stored offset some elements may be processed more than once.